Brittany Pettersen addresses wildfire funding and social program concerns in August tweets

 Related

-Kimberlee Trzeciak Deputy Commissioner for Policy, Legislation, and International Affairs of FDA
+Grace Graham, Deputy Commissioner for Policy, Legislation, and International Affairs of FDA

-There was one company in a city associated with Jefferson County that received FDA citations as a result of one inspection conducted in the county over the third quarter of 2025, according to reports from the U.S. Food and Drug Administration (FDA).
+There was one company in a city associated with Jefferson County that received an FDA inspection in April, according to the U.S. Food and Drug Administration.

-Cities located in Adams County saw FDA inspections of 4 companies in Q3
+Cities located in Jefferson County saw FDA inspections of 2 companies in Q1

-There were four companies in cities associated with Adams County that received four FDA inspections in the third quarter of 2025, according to the U.S. Food and Drug Administration.
+There were two companies in cities associated with Jefferson County that received two FDA inspections in the first quarter of 2026, according to the U.S. Food and Drug Administration.

 Trending